Queen Hosts State Banquet in Honour of the Emir of Kuwait

 The Emir then had a private audience with the Prince of Wales before attending a meeting of business leaders hosted by the Duke of York.
 The trip, aimed at cementing the strong relations between London and its oil-rich Gulf ally.
 Sheikh Sabah is accompanied on the trip by his finance, foreign and commerce ministers.Filed under British Royals, Kuwaiti Royals

-Tagged Bilateral Relations, Elizabeth II, Prime Minister Cameron, Sheikh Sabah al-Ahmed, State Visit, The Duke of Edinburgh, The Duke of York, The Prince of Wales, Windsor Castle.
+Tagged Bilateral Relations, Elizabeth II of the United Kingdom, Prime Minister Cameron of the United Kingdom, Sheikh Sabah al-Ahmed Al-Sabah, State Visit, The Duke of Edinburgh, The Duke of York, The Prince of Wales, Windsor Castle.